istio/bots/policybot/README.md

 - A UI dashboard available at eng.istio.io

-- A set of webhooks that perform various actions based on GitHub or ZenHub events
+- A set of webhooks that perform various actions based on GitHub events

 - A set of managers that are invoked via cron job to perform some maintenance activity